 On this blog, I’ll post more information on the story and character bios.
 You can decide for free if you want to buy the book, The L Squad, when it comes out.
 Dragons?
 There is no pleasing you, is there?
 What’s next?
 Pirates?
 Dang it!
 All right, there are some space pirates in George’s bio.
 Don’t get too excited, they only get a brief mention.
 All right, there are space pirates in Norman Normalson’s bio.
 They return in A Nearly Norman Christmas.

 I’m ending this before it descends into any more tomfoolery.
 I get enough of that from Tomfoolery.
 Updates will be coming often.
 Don’t miss out.
 Subscribe to this blog.
 Follow me on Bitter.
 Oh, it’s Twitter here?
 That’s right.
 On Epatrus, it’s called Bitter, because they’re actually honest about it.
-Whatever you call your social media sites, make sure you share this one with everyone you know and some you don’t know.
+Let’s be friends on FloBloLoSo.
+What?
+On Earth, it’s Facebook?
+That’s a dumb name.
+Whatever you call your social media sites, make sure you share this with everyone you know and more who you don’t know.

 We have reached the end.
 I will now bask in your applause.
 Oh, humans are horrible at applause.
 Especially you.
 Yeah, you in the red.
 Two hands, buddy.
 No, you put them together.
 Never mind.
 You know who’s good at applause?
 Wikanders.
 They have suction cup hands.
 They produce a good, strong applause.